smithbm2316/bensmith.sh/src/pages/projects/dean-lipsitz.md

 ---
-meta:
 title: Dean Lipsitz
+draft: true
 ---

-# Dean Lipsitz

 I began work on this project in August of 2019 when a family friend reached out to me looking for someone to build a website for him.
 He wanted to make his services, references, and contact information more